Life in the African bush can be beautiful, heartbreaking, and just a little bit weird… but that’s what makes it all so unforgettable.

 They might look adorable, as anyone who’s met our habituated characters at Hyena Pan will attest, but dwarf mongoose are actually Africa’s smallest carnivore!
 They’re distantly related to the African wild dog and have a similar social structure, with one alpha female who breeds whilst the others help to raise the young.

 One of the secrets to the success of impalas in handling life in the bush is their teeth.
 They have cone-like lower teeth which enable them to groom areas that other animals are unable to reach, thus leaving them less prone to parasites.

-Hartebeest have developed a clever tactic to escape from predators by simply running in a zig zag pattern when being chased – something that works surprisingly well.
+Hartebeest has developed a clever tactic to escape from predators by simply running in a zig-zag pattern when being chased – something that works surprisingly well.

 Our special offers are designed to help you experience everything southern Africa has to offer whilst also saving some all-important pennies.
 Whether you’re about to embark on a once-in-a-lifetime solo trip, or are celebrating a special occasion, have a peek at our offers and see what could be in store for you.